mendix/docs/content/en/docs/developerportal/operate/metrics/monitoring-with-apm/_index.md

 * postgresql.max_connections
 * postgresql.percent_usage_connections

 Note that the absolute values are often not useful, but looking at trends over time can indicate performance issues or future action which might be required.
-Some of these trends are similar to those described in [Trends in Mendix Cloud v4](/developerportal/operate/trends-v4/).
+Some of these trends are similar to those described in [Trends in Mendix Cloud](/developerportal/operate/trends-v4/).

 ## 4 App Metrics {#app-metrics}